Skip to Main Content

 How long are the rotations?

-Each rotation is four weeks long, with the exception of Internal Medicine, Critical care, longitudinal rotations, and orientation list above, which are six weeks.
+Each rotation is four weeks long, with the exception longitudinal rotations and orientation list above, which are eight weeks.
 Every effort is made to accommodate resident preferences for scheduling of rotations.

 What presentations and projects are required?